jmims-workflow/prospecting-workflow-tool/README.md

 ## What I Would Add for Production

-### Identity and Access

-- Role-based access
-- Organization-level tenant separation
-- More granular permissions

-### Reliability and Observability

-- Structured backend logging
-- Monitoring and alerting
-- Retry logic for external APIs
-- Rate limiting
-- Provider-level failure visibility

-### Governance

-- Formal data-retention and deletion policies
-- Audit logging
-- Automated unsubscribe handling
-- Sending-frequency safeguards
+- **Identity and Access:** Role-based access, organization-level tenant separation, and more granular permissions.
+- **Reliability and Observability:** Structured backend logging, monitoring and alerting, retry logic for external APIs, rate limiting, and provider-level failure visibility.
-- Documentation of what data is sent to external AI services
+- **Governance:** Formal data-retention and deletion policies, audit logging, automated unsubscribe handling, sending-frequency safeguards, and documentation of what data is sent to external AI services.

-### Testing

-- Enrollment logic tests
-- Sequence-advancement tests
-- API failure-state tests
+- **Testing:** Enrollment logic tests, sequence-advancement tests, API failure-state tests, and authorization/access-control tests.
-- Authorization and access-control tests

-### Integration

-- CRM synchronization
-- Contact import/export
-- Administrative reporting
-- Additional email-provider support
+- **Integration:** CRM synchronization, contact import/export, administrative reporting, and additional email-provider support.

 ---